 Dragonflies perch with their wings spread flat and regulate their body temperature by assuming various postures.
 Males and females are sometimes distinguished by different colors and patterns.
 In some species, individuals change colors with age and season.
 In general, males are more brightly colored than females.

 But why are damselflies and dragonflies in this nature preserve?
-TLCNP has close to 2 acres of wetlands within and is close to White Oak bayou and channels that feed White Oak bayou.
-Thus slow moving water is within a half mile of and ephemeral wetlands can be found within TLCNP.
+TLCNP has close to 2 acres of wetlands recorded within the property, a perpetual Bird Drip, and several ephemeral ponds.
+The preserve is also close to White Oak Bayou and channels that feed the bayou.
+Dragonflies and damselflies prefer a habitat that is close to water that is fresh, clear, and slow moving.

 In North America there are 307 species of dragonflies of which 160 species have been recorded in Texas.
 Visit this link for general information on Texas dragonflies from Texas Parks and Wildlife.
 Select this link for a Field Checklist on Dragonflies of Houston & Harris County.

-Below are some of the dragonflies that can be seen at THE LORRAINE CHERRY NATURE PRESERVE during the year.
+Below are some of the dragonflies that have been observed at THE LORRAINE CHERRY NATURE PRESERVE over the years.

 Blue-eye darner

-2.5 to 2.9 inches in length.
-This darner dragonfly can be seen from mid-June to mid-October.
-Habitat is open sunny areas of slow-moving streams, ponds, lakes with vegetation.
+Rhionaeschna multicolor is 2.75 inches in length.
+This darner dragonfly can be seen from May to November.
+This dragonfly prefers permanent ponds, temporary ponds and land near a body of water.
+They are not common to TLCNP, but have been seen on the property.
 The face, eyes and pale spots are all brilliant blue and can be easily seen in flight.

 Blue Dasher